tabithatxc/wire-docs/src/understand/single-sign-on-and-provisioning/main.rst

 TODO: Separate non-admin content into a different page for users only.
 Link to it here.

-Historically and by default, Wire user auth is via phone or password.
+Historically and by default, Wire's user authentication method is via phone or password.
 This has security implications and does not scale.

-Solution: SSO with SAML! `(Security Assertion Markup Language) <https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language>`_ (future work: Oauth)
+Solution: SSO with SAML! `(Security Assertion Markup Language) <https://en.wikipedia.org/wiki/Security_Assertion_Markup_Language>`_

 SSO systems allow users to identify on multiple systems (including Wire once configured as such) using a single ID and password.

 You can find some of the advantages of SSO over more traditional schemes `here <https://en.wikipedia.org/wiki/Single_sign-on>`_.

-Historically, wire has allowed team admins and owners to manage their users in the team settings app.
+Also historically, wire has allowed team admins and owners to manage their users in the team settings app.

 This does not scale as it requires a lot of manual labor for each user.

 The solution we offer to solve this issue is implementing SCIM `(System for Cross-domain Identity Management) <https://en.wikipedia.org/wiki/System_for_Cross-domain_Identity_Management>`_ (what's this?)

+SCIM is an interface that allows both software (for example Active Directory) and custom scripts to manage Identities (users) in "bulk".

+This page explains how to set up SCIM and then use it.

 Definitions